mohamedyassine-benmiled/Manual-of-the-forgotten/README.txt

 after overcoming all the obstacels during their run to find the boss who will give them a key to unlock the next level with a note giving them historical informations about themselves until they reach the last level of the game where they'll find themrselves unlocking a mistery with all the informations they gathered in order to get back home and one last thing to add is that everyone of them have a special ability or a skill that will help them fight any obstacle they face.

+PS: This is an old game that was developed in our first year of university.